 What are this material's properties?
-(Mechanical,

-Bulk, Surface, etc.)
+(Mechanical, Bulk, Surface, etc.)

-Lesson Title Lesson # Lesson 3: Jigsaw Day 2 · + Start of Engineerir ng Challeng ge Grade Level Middle School Length of Lesson Time: 45 minutes Academic Standards/ CCF Carrying over from Lesson 2, this lesson will continue to touch on the NGSS practice of Obtaining, Evaluating and Communicating Information.
-Lesson Objectives The learner will be able to (TLWBAT): • The learner will be able to present their research with their team using scientific language • The learner will be able to answer Jeopardy style questions about the various materials presented by their peers The learner will know (TLWK): • The learner will know the major properties of all classes of biomaterial (ceramics, metals, polymers) • The learner will know the major advantages of all classes of biomaterial • The learner will know the major disadvantages of all classes of biomaterial • The learner will know the major disadvantages of all classes of biomaterial • The learner will know the major advantages of all classes of biomaterial • The learner will know the major advantages of all classes of biomaterial • The learner will know the major applications and uses of all classes of biomaterial • The learner will know the major applications and uses of all classes of biomaterial in the medical field • The learner will know the major sources of all classes of biomaterial and their impact on the environment Language Academic Language Science Language Language Production Strategies Present, discuss, compare, answer questions, demonstrate understanding, learn.Material properties, mechanical properties, bulk properties, surface properties, environmental impact.Oral presentations given to the class as a group, answering Jeopardy style questions to demonstrate understanding.
-Resources Materials & Technology Documents & Handouts Volunteers Jigsaw Jeopardy Game Jigsaw Presentation Rubric Engineering challenge description Excellent with a volunteer to fill in any missing concepts from the Jigsaw presentations.
+Lesson Title Lesson 3: Jigsaw Day 2 + Start of Engineering Challenge Grade Level Length of Lesson Time: 45 minutes Academic Standards/ CCF Carrying over from Lesson 2, this lesson Communicating Information.
+Carrying over from Lesson 2, this lesson will continue to touch on the NGSS practice of Obtaining, Evaluating and Communicating Information.
+Lesson Objectives The learner will be able to (TLWBAT): The learner will be able to present their research with their team using scientific language The learner will be able to answer Jeopardy style questions about the various materials presented by their peers The learner will know (TLWK): The learner will know the major properties of all classes of biomaterial (ceramics, metals, polymers) The learner will know the major advantages of all classes of biomaterial The learner will know the major disadvantages of all classes of biomaterial The learner will know the major applications and uses of all classes of biomaterial in the medical field The learner will know the major sources of all classes of biomaterial and their impact on the environment Language Academic Language Science Language Language Production Strategies Present, discuss, compare, answer questions, demonstrate understanding, learn.
+Material properties, mechanical properties, properties, surface properties, environmen impact.
+Oral presentations given to the class as a group, answering Jeopardy style questions to demonstrate understanding.
+Resources Materials & Technology Documents & Handouts Volunteers Volunteers Jigsaw Jeopardy Game Jigsaw Presentation Rubric Engineering challenge description Excellent with a volunteer to fill in any missing concepts from the Jigsaw presentations.
 Can still be run very well without a volunteer.
 Essential Learner engages in scientifically oriented questions